Pris-c/diagonal-library/README.md

 ## Current Version: Java Branch

-The current version of the project is in the ['**java**'](https://github.com/Pris-c/diagonal-library/tree/java/diagonal-library/src]branch).
-This version utilizes pure Java language to construct the system, simulating a database with a List.
+The current version of the project is in the [**maven-integration**](https://github.com/Pris-c/library-manager/tree/maven-integration) branch.
+This version utilizes Java language integrated to Maven for the improvement of project management, dependencies handling, documentations and unit tests.

 ## Upcoming Versions

 The project will be enhanced and improved in subsequent versions.
 Planned updates include:

-- **Incorporation of Maven:**
-   - Maven will be integrated for improved project management, dependency handling, documentation and unit tests.

 - **Integration of SQL Database:**
    - An SQL database will be incorporated to provide persistent data storage.